← Hub / 07 Cheat Sheet

 6 min read By Scott

-The real unlock isn't any single Claude.
-It's chaining all four — using each one for what it actually does, then handing the output to the next.
+The real unlock is not any single Claude.
+It is chaining all four, using each one for what it actually does and handing the output to the next.

-This page is the cheat sheet: a side-by-side of what each Claude does, what it can access, when to reach for it, an example prompt per tool, and the chained workflows that combine all four.
+What follows is the cheat sheet.
+A side by side of what each Claude does, what it can access, when to reach for it, an example prompt per tool, and the chained workflows that combine all four.

 Think